 PolymerMAT (project partner), Germany

 POMURSKI TEHNOLOSKI PARK (project partner), Promurje, Slowenia

 KPT (project partner), Poland

 Project Manager: Agnieszka Włodarczyk, Phone. +48 12 345 32 12, email@example.com

 Duration: 3.
 10.2016 – 06.02.2019 (32 months)

 This project has been funded with support of the Erasmus+ programme of the European Union

 Watify was a non-profit initiative run by the European Commission.
 It was a project encouraging entrepreneurs to switch to digital technologies.

 Watify appointed its national partners who promote and disseminate it in their respective states.
-One of them was the Kraków Technology Park (KTP) promoting the project, among others, by organising inspiring events related to digital entrepreneurship.
+One of them was the Kraków Technology Park (KPT) promoting the project, among others, by organising inspiring events related to digital entrepreneurship.